bbriggs/puppet-catfacts/README.md

 Catfacts installs `fortune` and expects sendmail to be present, but doesn't manage it.
 Catfacts installs a cron job in the specified user's crontab.
-Catfacts installs the database full of cat fact-y goodness to `/etc/catfacts`.
+Catfacts installs two small files full of cat fact-y goodness to `/etc/catfacts`.

 ### Beginning with catfacts